WelcometoMyGarden/welcometomygarden/api/README.md

   ```
 2. ensure no stray `.env.*` files are around in the `/api` dir that might confuse Firebase.

+Keep in mind that Stripe Webhook signing secrets are **unique to the webhook endpoint**.
+They will be different for local testing, staging and production environments.
 ### Deploy functions

 This will deploy all functions: